 Today, years after a life-changing event, I write.

 I write about home.
 In the bricks-and-mortar sense, yes.
 But I also write about the villages, towns, cities and homelands we call “home” and our relationships with and in them.
 I’ve been writing ‘on the side’ for decades, no matter what job I had.

 My books for children were first inspired when I realized that my 4-year old daughter was distressed by something that happened to her at school.

 Years after I first wrote this bedtime story to comfort my daughter, Myrtle the Purple Turtle was published to great acclaim from reviewers and readers alike and recognized with an award.
 My daughter Lauren Reyes- Grange, a gifted storyteller, became co-author of the series.

 A Good Home, a bestseller for months, was written over many years.
 The story begins in a tiny, magical, pink farmhouse in the Jamaican countryside and ends in another farmhouse — this one, a sprawling, historic place near Toronto, Canada with many stories of its own.

-An Honest House is an intimate look at a family dealing with hard truths after a life-changing event.
+An Honest House won the 2016 Diamond Award for Book of the Year.
+It’s an intimate portrayal of a family dealing with hard truths after a life-changing event.
 Despite those realities — and setbacks — this family is determined to express love, find courage and celebrate their blessings.